simbiota/simbiota/installation.md

 ### 1 Rebuilding the kernel

-You can either follow the guide on [the official site](https://www.raspberrypi.com/documentation/computers/linux_kernel.html), or use our briefed version here.
+You can either follow the guide on [the official site](https://www.raspberrypi.com/documentation/computers/linux_kernel.html) (recommended), or use our briefed version here.

+#### arm64 (aarch64)

-The following commands are for cross-compiling the kernel from an AMD64 (x86-64) machine to an Aarch64 (ARM64) RPi target.
+The following commands are for cross-compiling the kernel from an AMD64 (x86-64) machine to an `aarch64 (arm64)` RPi target.

 For cross-compilation you need the GNU GCC Toolchain for which you probably have a package in your distribution:
 - ubuntu/debian: `crossbuild-essential-arm64`